PacificBiosciences/PacBioFileFormats/SubreadsInternalBAM.rst

 carried in our BAM files.
 There is currently a single "internal" flavor of the BAM spec documented here.

-The internal analysis files will be fully compliant with the PacBio BAM spec (with spec version noted in the ``@HD::pb`` tag) but will include additional per-read tags containing additional information.
+The internal analysis files will be fully compliant with the PacBio BAM spec (with spec version noted in the ``@HD::pb`` tag), are an extension of the **subreads** BAM spec, but will include additional per-read tags containing additional information.

 Kinetic information